Fahad87667/AuctionHouse--Bidding-Management-App/README.md

   - Place bids and view bid history (User)
   - Secure image upload and local storage
   - Responsive, modern UI
+  - **Order History tab in User Dashboard:** Users can now view all their past orders and download/view receipts for each order directly from the dashboard.

 ## 📸 Screenshots